awsdocs/aws-toolkit-eclipse-user-guide/doc_source/lambda-ref-upload-function.rst

     (Required) You must select whether to use an existing |LAM| function from the drop-down list, or to create a new one by entering its name.

-    (Default) :guilabel:`Create a new Java function`
+    (Default) :guilabel:`Create a new Lambda function`

-When you choose :guilabel:`Finish`, the :guilabel:`Function Configuration` page opens.
+When you choose :guilabel:`Next`, the :guilabel:`Function Configuration` page opens.

 .. _lambda-function-config-ui: